-Pursuant to Subscription Agreements, the PIPE Investors purchased HealthCor Class A ordinary shares immediately prior to the closing of the Business Combination and the PIPE Investors are entitled to certain registration rights.
-Pursuant to the Letter Agreement, Hyperfine issued the Letter Agreement Shares to Jefferies LLC in lieu of deferred underwriting compensation relating to HealthCor's Initial Public Offering and Jefferies LLC is entitled to certain registration rights.
-In particular, under the Subscription Agreements and the Letter Agreement, Hyperfine agreed to, within 45 calendar days after the closing of the Business Combination, file with the SEC (at Hyperfine's sole cost and expense) a registration statement registering the resale of the shares of Class A common stock issued to the PIPE Investors and pursuant to the Letter Agreement, and to use its commercially reasonable efforts to have such registration statement declared effective as soon as practicable after the filing thereof, but no later than the earlier of (i) the 45th calendar day (or 60th calendar day if the SEC notifies Hyperfine that it will "review" such registration statement) following the closing of the Business Combination and (ii) the 10th business day after the date Hyperfine is notified (orally or in writing) by the SEC that such registration statement will not be "reviewed" or will not be subject to further review.
-The registration statement was filed on January 24, 2022 and declared effective by the SEC on February 1, 2022.
+Pursuant to Subscription Agreements that HealthCor entered into with certain institutional investors and accredited investors (the "PIPE Investors") in connection with the execution of the Business Combination Agreement on July 7, 2021, the PIPE Investors purchased HealthCor Class A ordinary shares immediately prior to the closing of the Business Combination (the "PIPE Investment") and the PIPE Investors are entitled to certain registration rights.
+Pursuant to the Letter Agreement with Jefferies LLC (the "Letter Agreement"), Hyperfine issued shares of Class A common stock (the "Letter Agreement Shares") to Jefferies LLC in lieu of deferred underwriting compensation relating to HealthCor's initial public offering and Jefferies LLC is entitled to certain registration rights.
+In particular, under the Subscription Agreements and the Letter Agreement, Hyperfine agreed to, within 45 calendar days after the closing of the Business Combination, file with the Securities and Exchange Commission ("SEC") (at Hyperfine's sole cost and expense) a registration statement registering the resale of the shares of Class A common stock issued to the PIPE Investors and pursuant to the Letter Agreement, and to use its commercially reasonable efforts to have such registration statement declared effective as soon as practicable after the filing thereof, but no later than the earlier of (i) the 45th calendar day (or 60th calendar day if the SEC notifies Hyperfine that it will "review" such registration statement) following the closing of the Business Combination and (ii) the 10th business day after the date Hyperfine is notified (orally or in writing) by the SEC that such registration statement will not be "reviewed" or will not be subject to further review.
+The registration statement filed on January 24, 2023 was declared effective by the SEC on January 30, 2023.

-At the Closing, Hyperfine, the Sponsor, certain affiliates of the Sponsor (the "Sponsor Group Holders") and certain Legacy Hyperfine equityholders and Liminal equityholders (the "Legacy Hyperfine Holders") entered into an amended and restated registration rights agreement (the "Registration Rights Agreement"), pursuant to which, among other things, the parties to the Registration Rights Agreement agreed not to effect any sale or distribution of any equity securities of Hyperfine held by any of them (except with respect to shares of Class A common stock acquired in open market transactions or pursuant to the PIPE Investment) during the lock-up period described therein and below and were granted certain registration rights with respect to their respective shares of our common stock, in each case, on the terms and subject to the conditions therein.
+At the Closing, Hyperfine, the Sponsor, certain affiliates of the Sponsor (the "Sponsor Group Holders") and certain Legacy Hyperfine equityholders and Liminal equityholders (the "Legacy Hyperfine Holders") entered into an amended and restated registration rights agreement (the "Registration Rights Agreement"), pursuant to which, among other things, the parties to the Registration Rights Agreement agreed not to effect any sale or distribution of any equity securities of Hyperfine held by any of them (except with respect to shares of Class A common stock acquired in open market transactions or pursuant to the PIPE Investment) during the lock-up period (which has expired) and were granted certain registration rights with respect to their respective shares of our common stock, in each case, on the terms and subject to the conditions therein.